almccon/twitter_transcripts/README.md

 twitter_transcripts
 ===================

-Tools for processing twitter transcripts
+Tools for processing twitter transcripts.
+Warning: these scripts are awful and ugly, so if you can possibly use anything else, please do so.

 Workflow:

 For each transcript:

+Load up the conversation in [Hootsuite Dashboard](https://hootsuite.com/dashboard/), select all the tweets you want to archive, and then view the source of this selection.
+Save the HTML source to a file.

+Then, pipe this saved html file to the process_hootsuite.py script like so:

   cat tweets_2013-01-01.html | ./process_hootsuite.py > clean_tweets_reversed_2013-01-01.html

-Then, for all transcripts:
+The resulting cleaned an reversed html is suitable for posting on the web, or pasting into an existing html document.

+If that's all you want to do, you're done.
+But if you want to use the transcript analysis tools, continue on:

+For all transcript files:

   ./tweet_stats.py clean_tweets_reversed_*.html | ./user_stats.py > output.tsv

-Detailed steps:
+Detailed explanation of steps:

 1) Copy html source of tweets from HootSuite Dashboard.